fusionlanguage/fut/ci.md

 x += 5; // increment by 5
 ```

-Assignments are statements, but not expressions.
+Assignments are statements, but not expressions:

 ```csharp
 int c;